How to get your website audience to engage with your site.

 Don’t be afraid to give your website audience something for nothing.
 An e-book download, template, user guide, crib sheet, app… the possibilities are endless.
 Everyone loves a freebie and if it is useful they are more likely to share it or sign up to your database so they don’t miss out on future content.
 If you use a 3rd party email campaign provider such as MailChimp, Campaign Monitor or one of the many other providers, this is the PERFECT way to encourage double opt-in sign-ups.
-This will revitalise your email list and will ensure that all new contacts that have double-opted in and therefore adhere to the looming GDPR standards.
+This will revitalise your email list and will ensure that all new contacts that have double-opted in and therefore adhere to GDPR standards.

 Refer a friend

 Many online retailers are encouraging their website audience to engage with them through the use of referral offers.
 Once a purchase has been made on your site you can set-up transactional emails (we will be writing about this in greater depth soon) which, upon order completion, will automatically contact your customer.
 You can populate these emails with referral links, coupon codes and incentives.
 According to Campaign Monitor, transactional emails are 8x more likely to be opened.
 We like those stats!